viveksherawat/Sentiment-Driven-Behavioral-Analysis-of-Hyperliquid-Traders/README.md

 *   **Optimized Parameters**: The best-performing model utilized **300 estimators** with no maximum depth and no bootstrapping, which maximized the F1-score during cross-validation.
 *   **Segmented Behavior**: Interactive visualizations revealed distinct behaviors across segments; for instance, high-frequency segments showed varying win-rate stability depending on whether the market was in a state of "Fear" or "Greed."

+## To Run the .ipynb File -
+   Simply Upload both the csv files and Run the code.